sheetskristen/temporal-annotation/README.md

 The set of data annotated by three annotators can be found in raw_annotation_data, in subdirectories organized by annotator.

-The code from running our classifier should be run in the following order.
+The code for running our classifier should be run in the following order.

 Converts the source csv to batched xml files for use in MAE
 + csv_xml.py